TwinkalParmar-16/School-Management-System/README.md

 # School Management System

+-Developed an application to digitize the management of school academics.
 - To better perform the functions of school management and assure parents of their child’s safety and progress, schools are using school management software nowadays.